one2many/pleasant-crane/content/pages/index.md

     type: section_content
     title: About
     content: >
-      When it comes to the intersection of media and technology, I have been lucky enough to work with some very smart people and great companies.
+      Over the past 10 years, I have been lucky enough to operate at the intersection of media and technology with some very smart people and great companies.
 I strive to help companies adapt processes, train people, and grow with new technology.
     actions:
       - label: Contact Me
         url: /contact